Nearly 1 in 7 Americans Aren't Paying Their Bills on Time

 KEY POINTS

-• Bill payment challenges: Seventeen percent of Americans can't pay all their bills on time, with rates higher among low-income, younger, and non-white individuals.
+• Bill payment challenges: Fifteen percent of Americans can't pay all their bills on time, with rates higher among low-income, younger, and non-white individuals.

 • Renters vs. homeowners: Renters are significantly more likely to miss utility and communication bills than homeowners.

-• Financial strain persists: Nearly 30% of adults feel financially worse off than a year ago, highlighting ongoing economic stress post-pandemic.
+• Financial strain persists: Nearly 28% of adults feel financially worse off than a year ago, highlighting ongoing economic stress.

-Seventeen percent of Americans aren't able to pay all their bills on time, according to new data from the Federal Reserve.
-For low-income households, that jumps to 1 in 3.
+Fifteen percent of Americans aren't able to pay all their bills on time, according to the Federal Reserve.
+For low-income households, that jumps to more than 1 in 3.
 Younger and non-white Americans are also struggling to pay their bills when they're due.

 Falling behind on bills can not only incur late fees, but harm your credit score, making it more difficult to apply for credit cards or a mortgage.
 Financial tools like budgeting apps and credit monitoring tools -- which many of the best credit cards provide as a perk -- can help manage recurring expenses and avoid missed payments.